 Twenty students from The College of New Jersey chopped branches, broke apart wind-strewn trees, and pulled invasive multiflora rose and honeysuckle at The Watershed Institute as part of their Community Engaged Learning (CEL).

 First-year students engage with community partners through the CEL program with a goal of integrating service, student development and civic participation.
-CEL Coordinator Megan Teitelbaum said students do about eight hours of volunteer work, including some education and reflection components, before graduation.
+CEL Coordinator Megan Teitelbaum said students do about eight hours of volunteer work before graduation.
 Most of the TCNJ students on the Watershed outing were freshmen, with a few students from upper classes.

 The students axed off dead branches and chipped away bark before scattering the woody debris on the forest floor.
 Allison’s experiment, which is funded by a small Franklin Parker Conservation Excellence grant from the New Jersey Conservation Foundation, will gauge if the soil is improved by accelerating the decomposition of fallen trees.
 Ten native dogwoods, acquired from the New Jersey Tree Foundation, have been planted in the space and will be monitored to see if they grow more vigorously in the nutrient-rich habitat.
 The results will be compared with the growth of young trees outside of the fenced area.